 Jade has a busy personal injury practice and is regularly instructed in a wide range of claims including road traffic accidents, employer’s liability claims, public liability claims and claims involving fraud/fundemental dishonesty.

 Jade attends hearings at all stages of litigation, including pre-action applications, allocation hearings, costs and case management hearings, application hearings and trials.
-She regulary advises in conference and drafts statements of case and advices on liability and quantum.
+She regulary advises in conference, drafts pleadings and advises on liability and quantum.

-Jade has experience representing Claimants and Respondent at preliminary and final hearings.
+Jade has growing employment practice and reguarly represents Claimants and Respondent at preliminary and final hearings.